Thank you for your interest in working for Legal Aid Queensland.

 QSuper is our superannuation scheme.
 It is a co-contributory scheme, which means both you and the organisation make contributions towards your super.
 You can contribute between two and five percent of your salary towards super, while the organisation will contribute between nine and 12.75 percent.
 You can also make voluntary contributions, choose to make extra contributions through our salary sacrifice scheme, transfer money from other funds or make and receive spouse contributions.
 As a member of this fund, income protection and total and permanent disability insurance is automatically provided.
 For more information, call QSuper on 1300 36 07 50 or visit their website www.qsuper.qld.gov.au.

 We are committed to helping staff find a balance between work and their lives outside of the office.
-As a Legal Aid Queensland employee, you have the option of negotiating flexible working hours with your manager, banking your overtime hours and taking two ‘flex’ days a month, and negotiating to work part time, job share or telecommute (if appropriate for your role and team).
+As a Legal Aid Queensland employee, you have the option of negotiating flexible working hours with your manager, banking your overtime hours and taking five ‘flex’ days a month, and negotiating to work part time, job share or telecommute (if appropriate for your role and team).
 You will be able to access leave options, including paid parental leave, sick leave and long service leave, and can access free personal and career counselling for you and your family.